adventuregamestudio/ags-manual-source/Globalfunctions_General.md

 Sets the maximum game frame rate to NEW_SPEED frames per second, or as near as possible to that speed.
 The default frame rate is 40 fps, but you can speed up or slow down the game by using this function.
-Note that this speed is also the rate at which the Repeatedly_Execute functions are triggered.
+Note that this speed is also the rate at which the [repeatedly_execute](RepExec) functions are triggered.

 The NEW_SPEED must lie between 10 and 1000.
 If it does not, it will be rounded to 10 or 1000.
-Note that if you set a speed which the player's computer cannot handle (for example, a 486 will not be able to manage 80 fps), then it will go as fast as possible.
+Note that if you set a speed which the player's computer cannot handle, then it will go as fast as possible.

 NOTE: Because the mouse cursor is repainted at the game frame rate, at very low speeds, like 10 to 20 fps, the mouse will appear to be jumpy